bambuco/moodle-block_vitrina/README.txt

 IN VERSION
 =============
 2024083106:
-- Compatibility with enrol_token
+- Compatibility with enrol_token.
 - CSS class to completed courses and progress information.
 - Self enrol with password is supported.
+- New template: two_cols_tabs.

 2024083105:
-- Compatibility with enrol_customgr
+- Compatibility with enrol_customgr.
-- New template contributed: two_cols_nodolab (by NodoLab.co)
+- New template contributed: two_cols_nodolab (by NodoLab.co).

 2024083104:
-- String formatting is applied to the course title
+- String formatting is applied to the course title.
-- Fixed premium unenrol
+- Fixed premium unenrol.

 2024083103:
 - Moodle 4.5+ compatibility.